 2. Add the sample clip file to the project / event

 Use the File > Import > Media... menu in Final Cut Pro X to import SampleClip.mp4 file into the target event:

 3. Add the sample clip to the timeline

 Select the sample clip in the target event in the Browser window and drag-n-drop the clip into the Timeline of the target project:

 The Final Cut Pro X preview window will display the sample clip and you will see that there is strong noise in it.
 The task of Neat Video is to reduce this noise.

 2.2.
 Add Neat Video effect to video clip

 - Select the sample clip in the Timeline window (click the clip there).

-- Use the panel Effects > Neat Video > Reduce Noise v5 to add the Neat Video effect to the clip.
+- Go to the panel Effects > Neat Video > Reduce Noise v5 and then drag-and-drop the Reduce Noise v5 effect from that panel to the clip in the timeline.